Hiring manager satisfaction: importance and how to measure it

 • How likely are you to recommend the HR team to other hiring managers or other teams?

-Assign a rating scale - develop a scale that measures satisfaction levels such as Likert scale or numerical rating e.g.
+For each of the above questions, assign a rating scale that measures satisfaction levels such as Likert scale or numerical rating e.g.

 Hiring managers can respond such as: